It’s easy to take trees for granted.

 Even Young Trees Need Pruning

-Ignore it, and you might end up with an overgrown tree that will need extensive — and expensive — pruning later.
+Proper structural pruning early means less corrective pruning later.
+Ignore it, and you could end up with an overgrown tree that needs extensive — and expensive — work.

 Pruning Vs Trimming